BZWayne/robotPatrol/README.md

 ### Senario
 A 2D environment is being monitored by a surveillance robot.
 Initially, the robot is stationed in room E and awaits until the entire map has been loaded into the ontology by scanning the arUco markers.
-Afterward, the robot continually traverses between corridors C1 and C2.
+Afterward, the robot continually traverses between corridors.
 Once the robot's battery is low, it must travel to the charging station located at E. If any urgent rooms require attention, the robot must visit them before resuming its routine behavior of moving between corridors.

 ## 2. Discription of software architecture